webserver105/Red_Light_Violation_Detection/README.md

 ## Introduction
 Urban traffic violations like red-light jumping are a growing concern, leading to accidents and safety risks.
 Manual enforcement alone is not enough.
 This system uses YOLOv8 and DeepSORT to detect red light violations in real-time and helps authorities enforce rules more effectively.
 It features a web interface that logs violations with clips and timestamps, making monitoring both efficient and user-friendly.
 ## Features

-- Vehicle detection using YOLOv8 trained on **BDD100K** dataset
+- **Vehicle Detection:** Identifies vehicles (cars, bikes, trucks, buses, etc.) using YOLOv8 trained on the BDD100K dataset.
-- Traffic light color classification using YOLOv8 trained on **BSTLD** dataset
+- **Traffic Light Classification:** Detects and classifies traffic light states (Red, Yellow, Green) using YOLOv8 trained on the BSTLD dataset.
-- Vehicle tracking using **DeepSORT** for consistent ID across frames
+- **Consistent Vehicle Tracking:** Uses DeepSORT to assign persistent IDs to vehicles across frames.
-- Polygon-based violation zone detection logic
+- **Polygon-Based Violation Zones:** Enables flexible zone shapes for more accurate violation detection compared to basic rectangular ROIs.
-- Records MP4 clips of red light violations
+- **Automatic Violation Capture:** Records short MP4 clips of vehicles crossing during red light and saves them as evidence.
-- Logs violations in CSV with timestamp, class, and ID
+- **CSV Violation Logs:** Stores violation details — Timestamp, Vehicle ID, vehicle Class, and Video Clip in organized logs.
-- Web interface built with Flask (upload or live camera)
+- **Web Interface:** Flask-based UI supports video upload and live camera feeds for easy usage.
-- Clean and organized output folder for logs and clips
+- **Clean Output Management:** Organizes all logs and video evidence neatly in output folders for review.

 ### Installation & Usage
 **1. Clone the repository:**